HOUSING & SHELTER

 1299 Oxford St E Unit 5c5,

 - A non-profit organization that sells new and used building and renovating materials and supplies between 50-80% below regular cost.
 They helps to provide home ownership to low-income people through low-cost home construction.
 A family or individuals applying for home ownership through this organization must meet certain criteria, including at least one individual in the household being fully employed.
 Applicants, who would not normally qualify for bank mortgages due to low incomes, are expected to carry the mortgage of the land, while materials to build the house are donated.
-You can preview the criteria at http://habitat4home.ca/own-a-habitat-home/criteria
+You can start the application process at Habitat Home application form

-The Bank provides an interest-free loan to assist tenants to maintain safe and affordable housing while avoiding eviction.
+The Bank may provide an interest-free loan or grant to assist tenants to maintain safe and affordable housing while avoiding eviction.
 This can be for rent or utilities arrears, or they may provide a loan for last month's rent.
 Applicants must meet income criteria and have paid back any previous loans.
 You will be required to set up direct payments for a minimum of 1-year.
 Occasionally, they have short-term grant money to use, instead of loans, however they are depleted very quickly.
 Applications are by appointment only and are offered at nine locations throughout London.
 Apply at the Centre of Hope

 *ALL UNITS ARE CURRENTLY TAKEN*

 Comprised of five commercial units, five one-bedroom units, two bachelor apartments and three two-bedroom units.
 This sustainable housing initiative has become an epicentre of community and neighbourhood development that benefits the whole area.